bvn-architecture/city-labels/README.md

 `i` is a lot narrower than `M` in a variable width font.
 I've heuristically calculated the width of the words using [this function](https://stackoverflow.com/questions/16007743/roughly-approximate-the-width-of-a-string-of-text-in-python/16008023#16008023) (thanks [speedplane](https://stackoverflow.com/users/234270/speedplane)).

 There are a couple of other exclusion criteria: a ban-list for countries and a list of banned characters.
-(InDesign falls over on certain letters: i.e. `āĀōŌī` anything with a macron 😓 _cries in unicode_)
+(InDesign falls over on certain letters: i.e. `āĀōŌī` anything with a macron 😓 _cries in Unicode_)

 Then the last exclusion criteria is that I don't want cities that are behind the text.
 This one is a bit more involved because I need to know where the text is before I can tell.

 ![](docs/text_exclusion.svg)

 Vancouver is going to be fine, because it's well clear of the text.
 Sadly for Chile and Argentina, they're going to get a raw deal.
-I would have prefered a Pacific centric projection, but I'm too much of a GeoPandas noob to do that.
+I would have preferred a Pacific centric projection, but I'm too much of a GeoPandas noob to do that.
 Short city names, and country names give the most possibility of not getting a clash.

 In this version, I turned the text off so that I can control it _slightly_ more precisely in InDesign.
 InDesign was a total pain, and in future I would stay 100% in python.
 ## Features

 - You can either use a `png` marker or a MatPlotLib marker.
-- You can chose to add text or not
+- You can choose to add text or not
 - You can exclude places on a few different criteria
     - If a country is on an exclusion list
     - If the text includes certain characters